MR-WOLF354/Files-Cleaner/README.md

 - File size in bytes
 - i don't know for 100% but i think you need visual studio to test this app
-- Going to make it like normal application using forms app